 This comes at a time when FMCG Gurus’ research indicates that over a quarter of North American customers don’t trust claims made by food brands, while 35% of global consumers say that brands are not transparent when communicating practices and policies.

-Weiss says that OLIPOP has found that when customers develop a deep relationship with their brand, it helps to drive sales.
-Weiss cites the case of a recent OLIPOP new flavor launch, in which existing customers were sent an SMS announcement.
-It resulted in $30,000 of revenue in just 30 minutes.
+“Customers are looking to support brands that they connect with on an emotional basis,” say Eli Weiss, Director of Customer Experience at healthy soda retailer Olipop.
+He says that Olipop has found that when customers develop a deep relationship with the brand, it helps drive sales.
+Weiss cites the case of a recent launch of a new Olipop flavor, in which existing customers were sent an SMS announcement.
+It resulted in $30,000 of revenue in just 15 minutes.

 “This is a testament to the value of exclusivity and authentic community building via the many platforms available to brands,” says Weiss.